reminiyip/cdrive-fcp/dev_docs/GIT_BASICS.md

 ###### Step 5: push commits to remote

-`git push origin master`                    # push to the master branch
+`git push origin master                    # push to the master branch`

 ###### Step 6: make a pull request

-If you're remote repo is a forked one, and you would like to request the original repo to merge your changes, goto GitHub and press the button "New Pull Request".
+If you're remote repo is a forked one, and you would like to request the original repo to merge your changes, goto GitHub and press the button __New Pull Request__.
 This will send the pull request to the original repo, and the authorized users can decide whether to merge your changes, or abort.

 #### References